 NextGen-WA Working Groups

-WGs in the following dimensions provide a structure for collaboration and communication, and help identify stakeholders, strategies, resources, and tools for assessment and transformation in STEM teacher preparation.
-Working Group members include faculty and administrators in colleges and universities from across Washington, K-12 education leaders, and staff from industry, non-profits, federal labs, and state agencies.
+Working Groups in the following dimensions provided a structure for collaboration and communication, and helped identify stakeholders, strategies, resources, and tools for assessment and transformation in STEM teacher preparation.
+Working Group members included faculty and administrators in colleges and universities from across Washington, K-12 education leaders, and staff from industry, non-profits, federal labs, and state agencies.

-The M in STEM working group is important primarily because Mathematics is one of the 4 pillars of STEM and is often a gateway into the other STEM disciplines.
+The Mathematics in STEM working group was important primarily because Mathematics is one of the 4 pillars of STEM and is often a gateway into the other STEM disciplines.
 Without a solid foundation in Mathematics, students face barriers to all of STEM.
 For all K-12 students to be successful in STEM, teacher preparation programs must develop strategies to recruit and prepare mathematics teachers who are reflective of our professional standards and who are representative of the demographics of our state.
-Our group seeks to support TP programs' capacity to find innovative, highly effective ways of doing this.
+Our group supported TP programs' capacity to find innovative, highly effective ways of doing this.

-Education for Sustainability (EfS) Working Group is working to promote integration of EfS principles across the coursework taken by pre-service teachers in Washington State.
-Curricular and pedagogical development will be systems-focused, invoking place-, design-, problem- or project-based learning with an explicit emphasis on the interconnectedness of social, economic, and environmental justice.
+Education for Sustainability (EfS) Working Group worked to promote integration of EfS principles across the coursework taken by pre-service teachers in Washington State.
+Curricular and pedagogical development was systems-focused, invoking place-, design-, problem- or project-based learning with an explicit emphasis on the interconnectedness of social, economic, and environmental justice.
 We believe it is critical for teachers' to have the capacity to help their students meaningfully address real-world challenges both inside and outside of the classroom.